 At TrendWatching, we track trends on various levels, from micro to macro, mega to meta.
 COUNSEL CULTURE sits under our POWER TO THE PEOPLE Mega-Trend, which is all about how consumers are using their collective power to expose social and ecological injustices.

-If you’re curious to learn more about our trend framework, take a look at our Premium platform.
+If you’re curious to learn more about our trend framework, do take a look at Amplify, our Trend Intelligence Platform.